All Episodes

 And my staff is calling.

-So much for freedom of speech, a free exchange of of ideas and opinions and ideals and principles.
+So much for freedom of speech, a free exchange of ideas and opinions and ideals and principles.

 Forget about that part.

-But no consequences for anybody that has been blaming Israel, the victim of terrorism and supporting Hamas.
+But no consequences for anybody that has been blaming Israel, the victim of terrorism, and supporting Hamas.

 This is an embarrassment to all of these Ivy League institutions.